mresetar/mresetar.github.io/_posts/2020-03-20-squashing-docker-images-for-smaller-size.markdown

 Lets try to build the same image using `--squash` experimental feature.
 How to turn it on is [here](https://mresetar.github.io/2020-03-18-how-to-enable-docker-experimental-mode-on-windows/).

-Let's try to build the same image but this time with the `--squash` option:
-`docker build --squash -t ubi-minimal-jq-squashed .`.
+Build command looks like: `docker build --squash -t ubi-minimal-jq-squashed .`.

 To inspect the layers of the squashed image we run the following: `docker history --no-trunc ubi-minimal-jq-squashed`.